maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+4/20/2024
+    Some Skyreels V2 support.
+They are going to release 18 models so I am dieing?
 4/18/2025
     Add initial support for FramePack. https://github.com/lllyasviel/FramePack
 4/15/2025